Between Midnight and Your Check-in Time

 •Alert your surgeon of any rashes, cuts or scrapes on or near your surgery site.

 •For your safety, your stomach must be empty for surgery.
-Please follow instructions on when to stop eating and drinking; eat or drink before your surgery, it will have to be postponed.
+Please follow instructions on when to stop eating and drinking; eat or drink before your surgery, it will have to be rescheduled.

 Day of Surgery

 •Don’t use any perfumes, colognes or scented lotions.
 Other people may be allergic to them.

 •Remember not to eat or drink as instructed.
 You can take any medicines you usually take, with a small sip of water.

 •If you are a diabetic, follow the instructions given to you by your physician or Pre-op nurse in regards to insulin or other blood sugar medications on the day of surgery.
 Your blood sugar level will be checked and monitored when you arrive.